 Traditional market segmentation is used by companies to identify their ideal customer group so they can focus their marketing spend on the users most likely to convert.
 Traditional segments are a very general slice of your users, selected along four distinct lines of data:

-Micro-segmentation, on the other hand, can be as granular as: “married females aged 25-50, located in Maryland, who have abandoned their cart in the last 90 days, who have purchased Crocs, and who are highly likely to convert when given a free shipping discount.”
+On the other hand, micro-segmentation in marketing can be as granular as: “married females aged 25-50, located in Maryland, who have abandoned their cart in the last 90 days, who have purchased Crocs, and who are highly likely to convert when given a free shipping discount.”